Canon G1 X Mark III vs Olympus PEN-F

-Both the G1X Mark III and the PEN-F are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the PEN-F has been discontinued (but can be found pre-owned on eBay).
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot G1 X Mark III: